onflow/docs/docs/guides/launchToken.md

 - [Touchstone](https://www.touchstone.city/guide/en/welcome)
 - [Emeralkd Academy: Quickstart](https://academy.ecdao.org/en/quickstarts/1-non-fungible-token)

+**NFT Catalog**

-After getting your NFT collection created, look into your collection registered on the [NFT catalog](../tools/toolchains/nft-catalog/overview.mdx)
+After getting your NFT collection created, look into your collection registered on the [NFT catalog](../tools/toolchains/nft-catalog/overview.mdx).
+The NFT Catalog will allow developers to easily discover your NFT collection.
+This will give them the opportunity to integrate your collection into their applications.

 ## Final Words